-Is “Paint Shock” real?
+Is “Paint Shock” Real?

 My daughter and I started to paint my white walls and when we were almost finished with the first room I started to flip out, like oh no, what have I done?
 I was in total “Paint Shock”.
 She says, Mom, just keep going, you know you like the color.
 So we kept painting and by the time I finished the main floor, I was in love with my new color.
 We kept that color for 12 years and everybody who came into my home loved it too.
-I just like to let people know, “Paint Shock” happens.

 - Sometimes the color you might love will look different in natural light, much brighter than expected.
 You might think you have chosen a grey color scheme and it appears more blue in natural light.
 Or a green color can end up looking like a lime color.

 - You really do not want to paint your house exterior all one color.
 If you are already spending the money to paint the exterior of your home, make it look great and add some curb appeal.
 Using more than one color doesn’t increase the cost of paint.
 It’s the same.

 Let’s Wrap It Up

 Painting is the fastest way to transform and freshen up your space or the exterior of your home.
 Find colors that complement the space and blend well with everything else you have going on and then PAINT.
 Get your supplies together, (buy paint supplies here from Amazon), move stuff out of the way, put on some great music and have a painting party even if you are by yourself.